GustavFluur/Hobby_Share/README.md

 Register page: select more categories:
 - Nationality
 - Gender
 - Signup page goes align with creating a profile page.
+- Structurized design regards to the about and profile page.